 One of the fundamental questions on how to serve caviar, is whether or not to mask the natural flavor.
 There are many recipes which suggest accompanying or garnishing caviar with strong flavors provided by finely chopped white or green onions, chives, parsley, dill, spinach or lemon slices.
 Some of these may overwhelm the natural flavor of the caviar.
 Of course, there may be good reasons for masking the natural flavor: the caviar may be too salty, too fishy, might lack that typical, sweet, yolky flavor, or be slightly bitter.

-Caviar farmed from artificial waters, like the farms in Europe, very often suffer from the problems above described above, given that such farms have investor’s financial returns as a priority rather than the producing caviar of the highest grade.
+Caviar farmed from artificial waters, like the farms in Europe, very often suffer from the problems above described above, given that such farms have investor’s financial returns as a priority rather than the producing Caviar of the highest grade.
 And hence, the poor quality caviar needs to be disguised with another flavour.
+To understand more, read here on tips on buying caviar and to understand

 In such instances one would experience only the ‘psychological enjoyment’ of eating the legendary product.
 Caviar of the highest grade should not be garnished at all but should be appreciated au naturel.
 Given that sturgeon is native to the Caspian Sea, caviar farms in Iran or Russia that use waters from the Caspian Sea are of the highest grade.